suites-dev/docs.suites.dev/docs/guides/sociable.md

 :::info Token Injections Are Always Mocked
 External packages use `@Inject('TOKEN')` because they're not `@Injectable()` classes.
 These token-injected dependencies are **always mocked**, even in sociable tests.
-See [Testing with Dependency Injection: Token Injections](.
-/testing-with-dependency-injection#token-injections-as-natural-boundaries) for the complete explanation.
 :::

 ## Step 3: Scale with Multiple Dependencies